 Why Train at UT Southwestern

-The UT Southwestern Emergency Medicine Advanced Practice Provider Fellowship Program is an intensive, one-year postgraduate fellowship for licensed and certified nurse practitioners and physician assistants.
+The UT Southwestern Emergency Medicine Advanced Practice Provider Postgraduate Certificate Program is an intensive, one-year postgraduate program for licensed and certified nurse practitioners and physician assistants.

-Under the direction of Robert Barnes, M.D., and Thea Klaas, PA-C, the APP fellows will be educated in acute care and emergency medicine principles and be capable of working in an emergency department upon completion.
+Under the direction of Robert Barnes, M.D., and Thea Klaas, PA-C, the APPs will be educated in acute care and emergency medicine principles and be capable of working in an emergency department upon completion.
 Experiences will be provided in both academic and community settings.

 Our graduates will be highly marketable; the need for these specialty-trained practitioners is great and increasing.